wiedersehne/SwanDNA/README.md

 | Human Nontata Promoters | 251          | /      | 27097    | 9034     | 2       |
 | Human OCR Ensembl       | 71-593       | 315    | 139804   | 34952    | 2       |

 2. Run genomic_classification.py to load the pretrained model under the folder "Pretrained_models" and train DNASwan.
-You need to choose a task name from
+More specifically, you need firstly to choose a task name from the list below.
 ```
 task_names = [
     "human_nontata_promoters",